CDT Day 24: Helena to a little bit south of MacDonald Pass – Budget Inn Express to Too Fresh to Hike Camp

 We finished off the pizza for breakfast as we slowly packed up our things and gathered the alarming amount of garbage we had generated during such a short stay.
 We made it out of the room just before the 11am checkout, leaving our backpacks at reception so we could wander town unburdened.

 The mile walk each way to Safeway through wide, shady streets was pleasant.
 It reminded me of home.
 The store had almost everything I wanted, but it looks like I’ll be eating couscous for dinner every night this section.

 More interneting, coffee, tea, and relaxing without shoes.
 Around 6pm, Spice was feeling a lot better, hungry even, so we moved to the burrito place for a final town meal.
 Taco del Sol did a good job, best burrito of the CDT so far.
-After that we linked up with Joe, who had offered us a ride earlier to finally make it back to trail.
+After that, we linked up with Joe, who had offered us a ride earlier to finally make it back to trail.
 We felt fortunate to have a ride ready to go rather than trying to hitchhike.
 It made all the difference especially because Helena is such a large town.
-I wouldn’t know where to start if I was trying to catch a hitch.
+I didn’t know where to try catching a hitch.
 Back at MacDonald Pass at 7:30pm, full, rested, and ready to hike a little.